mumuki/mulang/README.md

 > A `TypeCast` represent explictly giving a type to an expression
 > which may have static or dynamic impact on the program.
 It is aimed to represent
-> type-casts in c-like languages and inline type signatures in funcional languages.
+> type-casts in c-like languages and inline type signatures in functional languages.

 #### Syntax